This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 If your coating is falling off try letting the mixture air dry on the chicken before air frying it.
 Place the chicken on a wire rack after you’ve to dredge it to let the coating really adhere to the skin.
 10 minutes is all it will take.

 More Chicken Recipes to Love

 Chicken is fabulous!
 It is a marvelous ingredient to work with.
-It has a mild flavor on its own, so it’s easy to marinate and flavor anyway you like it.
-Whether your air frying it, putting it on the grill, in the slow cooker, or instant pot, it’s just wonderful.
+It has a mild flavor on its own, so it’s easy to marinate and flavor any way you like it.
+Whether your air frying it, put it on the grill, in the slow cooker or instant pot, it’s just wonderful.
 Try these other incredible chicken recipes.

 - How to Make Sticky Asian Glazed Chicken

 - Slow Cooker Honey Garlic Chicken

 Pin this now to find it laterPin It

 - Salt and pepper chicken thighs and legs.
 In a medium sized bowl add the buttermilk and eggs and whisk.
 In another medium sized bowl add the flour, cajun, garlic powder, onion powder, paprika, salt, and pepper.

 - Cook at 360 degrees for 15-20 minutes.
 Open the basket and spray any flour with the cooking spray.
 Turn the chicken and cook for another 5-10 minutes until 165 degrees and no longer pink.